linagora/obm-deploy-doc/docs/install.md

 ### Install packages

-*This step should also works on other .rpm based distros (Fedora, Mandriva ...).*
+*This step should also work on other .rpm based distros (Fedora, Mandriva ...).*

     $ sudo yum install ansible